 where $\rho_N$ again controls the sparsity of the model.
 We will assume $\rho_N =\omega(\frac{\log^4N}{N})$.
 Note the expected density (i.e., probability of an edge) scales with $N$ as $\rho_N$, or in other words, the expected degree scales as $N\rho_N$ in this model, making the model suitable for sparse networks.
 This model does not account for the additive latent variables $v_i$'s but contains $d$-dimensional multiplicative latent variables, and the link function $\sigma(\cdot)$ is specified as identity.
-Clearly, both these models allow for multidimensional latent variables in the network formation model and is more general than the single latent variable model considered in \cite{johnsson2021estimation}.
+Clearly, both these models allow for multidimensional latent variables in the network formation model and are more general than the single latent variable model considered in \cite{johnsson2021estimation}.
 Both models are also capable of modeling sparse networks, which the models in \cite{johnsson2021estimation,graham2017econometric,auerbach2022identification} are not capable of.
-We compare the model fit from these network models with the network model considered in \cite{johnsson2021estimation,graham2017econometric} for the network data in our application in real data analysis (see section \ref{comparisonofnet}).
+We compare the model fit of the latent-space network models with the network model considered in \cite{johnsson2021estimation,graham2017econometric} for the network data in our real-data analysis application (see section \ref{comparisonofnet}).

 We employ the maximum likelihood estimator with Lagrange adjustment in \citet{li2023statistical} for the estimation of the LSM model.
 Let $\hat{\bm U}$ denote the maximum likelihood estimator over the constrained parameter space